geopastore/geopastore/_posts/2025-11-26-topography.md

 <p align="center">
 <img src="/assets/images/WS.JPG" alt=WS width="450">
 </p>
-I gave it a try to replicate it with R.
+I gave it a try to replicate it in R.

 ### The code
 ```r